Water softener rental, is it worth it?

 This means that if you miss a payment, the company may be able to take back the softener machine or charge you the cost to purchase the machine outright (on top of what they have already collected in monthly rental fees up to that point).

 If renting to own is appealing to you then simply put the softener on a credit card and spread the costs or get a small loan.
-This way you at least own it from day 1.
+This way you at least own it from day 1 and are not at risk of the company taking it back if you miss a payment.

 Water Softener Rental: Is It Better Than Buying?

 The short answer to this is that it’s always better to buy if you can afford to do so.

 This is the cheapest, most cost effective option in the long run and you get all the benefits of ownership.

-However, installation costs and the permanent effects on your home still means that you’re probably better off just buying.
+However, installation costs and the permanent effects on your home still means that you’re probably better off just buying it outright.

 Let’s assume the water softener rental cost is $20 – $30 each month.
-An affordable softener like Fleck can retail from $550 including shipping from places like Amazon.
+An affordable softener like Fleck can retail from $550 (including shipping) from places like Amazon.
 This investment pays for itself in about 2 years.
-This is because the longer you use your own device the more money you will save because renting costs will add up.
+This is because the longer you use your own device the more money you will save.
+Renting costs will add up.

 For instance, almost all dealers will offer some sort of instalment payment plan.
 You can try getting a small loan.
-Another option is to use a credit card to spread out the costs over a long period.
+Another option is to use a credit card to spread out the costs over a longer period.